Pokémon: Arceus and the Jewel of Life: Plot

 Thousands of years ago, Arceus, a Pokémon believed to have created entire worlds, saved this world from a meteor storm and nearly died with the loss of its sixteen Life Plates.
 Arceus was saved by a man named Damos, from the wasteland town of Michina, when he returned the plates to Arceus.
 Feeling pity for the town and in an act of gratitude, Arceus fused five of its plates into the Jewel of Life, which made the land rich and fertile.
-Arceus asked Damos to return the jewel to him, but Damos, hypnotized by a Bronzong belonging to Damos's lieutenant Marcus, betrayed Arceus and attacked it, as Marcus believed the town would again become a wasteland.
+Arceus asked Damos to return the jewel to it, but Damos, hypnotized by a Bronzong belonging to Damos' lieutenant Marcus, betrayed Arceus and attacked it, as Marcus believed the town would again become a wasteland.
 Arceus destroyed the temple which was built as a shrine dedicated to it and was forced to go into a long slumber.
 Arceus intended to judge humanity when it awakened.

 When Arceus began to awaken, massive whirlpools of energy formed around it.
 These distortions brought together the dimensions of two Pokémon that should never have met: Dialga, which rules time, and Palkia, which rules space.
 Dialga and Palkia then collided with one another in Alamos Town, both mistakenly assuming the other had threatened their territory.
 This battle affected the Reverse World, the dimension ruled by the Pokémon Giratina, bringing Giratina into the conflict.

 In the present, the Pokémon trainers Ash Ketchum, Dawn, and Brock arrive at a lake near the ruined temple.
 A whirlpool strikes up, threatening the lives of Ash's Pikachu and Dawn's Piplup.
 Sheena, a descendant of Damos who investigates disruptions in time and space, summons Dialga, who saves Pikachu and Piplup.
 Giratina arrives, but Ash, who Giratina remembers from their previous encounter, calms Giratina's rage.
 Sheena believes that Pikachu and Ash are the thunder creature and its master from legend, said to have changed the fate of the town long ago.
 Palkia arrives to save Dialga from another whirlpool, before the two return to their own dimensions.